-The following fall 2016 Honors courses will fulfill the Honors Core requirement for Sophomore Honors.
-Always check and make sure you are registered for an Honors section.
+The following Fall 2017 Honors courses will fulfill the Honors Core requirement for Sophomore Honors.
+Always check to make sure you are registered for an Honors section.

 |Course Number||Title||Gen Ed|